So, four weeks until Counterpoint releases! Which seems far away, but is also SO CLOSE.

 As a bonus, he’d managed to keep himself—his true self—out of the limelight.
 Just as well, too.
 Because in the years that Twisted Wishes had risen to the top, Domino Grinder had become an unapproachable force of nature.
 A sex god no one could touch.

 Which didn’t suit Dom at all.
-He being touched.
+He liked being touched.
 Enjoyed the company of other men.
 Was even happier if they preferred Dom on his knees, under their bodies, or riding their cock.

 Which was exactly the opposite of what everyone thought Domino wanted.